Git

 # Clone repository with submodules

-git clone --recursive <url>
+git clone --recurse-submodules <url>

 Worktree